artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 example, if you have created a MediaConch policy command to check against JPG files, you must also create a rule that connects the format with the command.

-Validation rules are called during several micro-services:
+Validation rules are called during several microservices:

-* During the *Validate* micro-service on the Transfer tab, which includes validating formats as well as checking original files against a policy.
+* During the *Validate* microservice on the Transfer tab, which includes validating formats as well as checking original files against a policy.
-* During the *Normalize* micro-service on the Ingest tab, where access and preservation derivatives generated during normalization are validated.
+* During the *Normalize* microservice on the Ingest tab, where access and preservation derivatives generated during normalization are validated.
-* During the *Policy checks for derivatives* micro-service on the Ingest tab, where access derivatives and preservation derivatives can be checked against a policy.
+* During the *Policy checks for derivatives* microservice on the Ingest tab, where access derivatives and preservation derivatives can be checked against a policy.